< back to people

 Aviation has played a part in John’s life since he was a teenager.
 An avid pilot, John holds an Airline Transport Pilot Certificate with Gulfstream and Citation type ratings as well as a Flight Instructor Certificate.

 John has served in the Navy Reserves since 2000.
-He speaks German and Russian, shares his hillside home with his dogs, and enjoys flying his Piper Cub and fishing for bass on Jordan lake.
+He speaks German and Russian, shares his hillside home with his dogs, and enjoys flying his Citation and fishing for bass on Jordan lake.